black-studio/black-studio-tinymce-widget/README.md

 ## Description ##

-This plugin adds a new `Visual Editor` widget type that allows you to insert rich text and media objects in your sidebars with no hassle.
+This plugin adds a new `Visual Editor` widget type that allows you to insert rich text and media elements in your sidebars with no hassle.
 The default WordPress text widget lacks of functionalities and it requires HTML knowledge, this plugin was born to overcome these limitations.
 With Black Studio TinyMCE Widget you will be able to edit your widgets in a WYSIWYG manner using the native WordPress TinyMCE editor, just like you do in posts and pages.
 And if you are a developer you may still switch back and forth from Visual to HTML mode.

 ### Features ###

 * Add rich text widgets to your sidebars and edit them using the TinyMCE visual editor
 * Switch between Visual mode and HTML mode (including Quicktags toolbar)
-* Insert images, videos and other media from WordPress Media Library
+* Insert images, videos and other media from WordPress Media Library (including embed preview)
 * Insert links to existing WordPress pages/posts or external resources
 * Option to "Automatically add paragraphs" to widget text
 * Support for shortcodes, smilies and embeds in widget text